It's About Fighting, Not Just Shooting

 We've added our two cents over the continual debate about handgun calibers and the general consensus is basically all handgun calibers are weak sauce compared to more effective rifle bullets.

 It's a fight.
 And great advice that I got from Rorion Gracie is that fights go the way they want to, not necessarily the way you want to.
 Remember, the adversary gets a vote in the fight.
-And there are plenty of examples from the street of bad guys who have refused to stop after being shot multiple times.
+And there are plenty of street examples of bad guys who have refused to stop after being shot multiple times.
 Even mortally wounded adversaries have continued to fight back effectively.

 Take this example of police officer Tim Gramins' shootout with a bank robbery suspect in Skokie, Ill.